npm package discovery and stats viewer.

 Declarative hooks are great for fetching data, but sometimes you need a method that can be used more imperatively, for example when submitting a form.

-usePostFunc and its siblings are used for imperative mutations.
-Instead of declaratively fetching, the following hook returns a method that can be called.
+usePostFunc and its siblings are used for imperative methods.
+Instead of declaratively fetching, the hook returns a method that can be called later imperatively.
 Besides the HookArgsCallback and route string, the method takes another callback argument which provides access to a mutate function.
-The callback is triggered any time the contract add method is called successfully.
-The mutate function can be used to trigger revalidation on dependent keys to refresh data that is affected by useContractAdd, such as the contracts list.
+The callback is triggered any time the returned method is called successfully.
+The mutate function can be used to trigger revalidation and/or optimistically mutate data on dependent routes to refresh data that is affected by the method.
+For example, adding a contract with useContractAdd may affect the contracts list therefore in the example below we revalidate data under that route.

 export function useContractAdd(